Air Vanuatu

-Air Vanuatu is an airline with its head office in Air Vanuatu House, Port Vila, Vanuatu.
+Air Vanuatu is a domestic airline with its head office in Air Vanuatu House, Port Vila, Vanuatu.
 It is Vanuatu's national flag carrier, formerly operating to Australia, New Zealand, New Caledonia and points in the South Pacific.
 Its main base is Bauerfield International Airport, Port Vila.
-In May 2024 operations ceased with the airline placed into liquidation by the Government of Vanuatu.
+In May 2024, operations ceased with the airline placed into liquidation by the Government of Vanuatu.
 Limited domestic services resumed in August 2024.

 History

 Foundation and early years

 Air Vanuatu was established in 1981 after Vanuatu gained independence from the United Kingdom and France the previous year.
-The assistance of Ansett Airlines was sought, and a five-year agreement put in place for Ansett to provide aircraft and operating staff.
-Ansett also took a 40% stake in the new airline, the government of Vanuatu holding the other 60%.
-The first Air Vanuatu flight, a McDonnell Douglas DC-9-31 owned and operated by Ansett, departed Sydney for Port Vila on 5 September 1981.
-In May 1982 a Boeing 737-200 of Polynesian Airlines replaced the DC-9; this was replaced in turn by an Ansett 737-200 in October 1985.
+The assistance of Ansett was sought, and a five-year agreement put in place for Ansett to provide aircraft and operating staff.
+Ansett also took a 40% stake in the new airline, the Government of Vanuatu holding the other 60%.
+The first Air Vanuatu flight, a McDonnell Douglas DC-9 owned and operated by Ansett, departed Sydney for Port Vila on 5 September 1981.
+In May 1982, a Boeing 737-200 of Polynesian Airlines replaced the DC-9; this was replaced in turn by an Ansett 737-200 in October 1985.
 In March 1986, the agreement with Ansett expired and was not renewed; this had the effect of grounding the airline.

 In 1987, the company was re-established with 100% ownership by the government of Vanuatu, after a new commercial agreement was signed with Australian Airlines; weekly Sydney – Port Vila flights re-commenced on 19 December using a Boeing 727-200 chartered from Australian.
 Air Vanuatu subsequently bought the aircraft in 1989 and leased it back to Australian for use on that airline's network on days that it was not used by Air Vanuatu.
-In November 1992 the 727 was replaced by a Boeing 737-400 leased from Australian Airlines.
+In November 1992, the 727 was replaced by a Boeing 737-400 leased from Australian Airlines.
 The following year an Embraer EMB 110 Bandeirante was also leased from Australian, entering service that April to operate flights between Port Vila and Nouméa.
 The leases on both aircraft continued after Australian was taken over by Qantas in October 1993, with the commercial agreement being rolled-over to Qantas as well.
 Qantas would be deeply involved in the airline's operations for the rest of its existence; Air Vanuatu used the Qantas Frequent Flyer program, while Qantas codeshared on Air Vanuatu's flights from Australia, and provided maintenance and pilot training services as well.

 Air Vanuatu terminated the lease on the Qantas Boeing 737-400 after it took delivery of its own Boeing 737-300 in April 1997.
 The same month Bandeirante services ceased when a Saab 2000 entered service.
-The lease on the Saab 2000 was terminated in March 1999, and in June that year Air Vanuatu began using a de Havilland Canada Dash 8 from Vanuatu's government-owned domestic carrier Vanair on weekly services to Nouméa.
+The lease on the Saab 2000 was terminated in March 1999, and in June that year, Air Vanuatu began using a De Havilland Canada Dash 8 from Vanuatu's government-owned domestic carrier Vanair on weekly services to Nouméa.